codeforamerica/cmr-entity-resolution/docs/destinations.md

 # Destinations

 When exporting data from Senzing, you can configure the destination for the resulting data.
-This data will be run through the postprocessor prior to being written to the destination.
+[Transformations] will be run on each record from the export before it is sent to the destination.

 ## Common configuration options